xhan09/Computational-Statistics/README.md

 # Computational-Statistics
 Implementation of algorithms in R
+Codes are provided in R Markdown files

-matrix_multiplication.Rmd: implement matrix chain multiplication using dynamic programming.
+matrix multiplication.Rmd: implement matrix chain multiplication using dynamic programming.
+EM for mixture of Bernoulli vectors.Rmd: implement expectation maximization algorithm for clustering of hand-written digit images.